jea68/Youtube-Clone/README.md

 ## Limitations
 It's a basic level of video streaming provided by Google Cloud Storage; it's not optimized like YouTube.
 Also, there is no implementation of a Content Delivery Network (CDN) for faster services.

 *nb.
-This project was inspired by neetcode.io and has a similar tech stack and architecture*
+I was inspired by neetcode.io for this project*